 Paid longer walks (WALK FORWARD) - These walks (average 6-8km long) are for those who are looking for a more strenuous walk.
 These walks are at a faster pace, can be on uneven surfaces and have some small hills/inclines.

-- Callander - weekly short walks around Callander take place on a Tuesday morning & afternoon & also a Wednesday Evening and in Killin on a Wednesday morning.
+- Callander - weekly short walks around Callander take place on a Tuesday morning & afternoon and in Killin on a Wednesday morning.
 For details of Loch Lomond and Trossachs Walk in the Park please click link

 .
 For further information please contact Cathy Scott, Co-ordinator Walk in the Park Project on 01877 330055.